Joey451-OG/YT-Download/README.md

 Whatever directory path that is inputted here will be used as the default directory if `use_default_directory` is *no*.

 > Note: One common mistake when using this feature is not typing the directory in properly.
-The author strongly recommends pasting the directory path into this field.
+The author strongly recommends pasting a directory path into this field.
 However, if one is unable to do such, remember to use backslashes ( `\` ) for windows and forward slashes ( `/` ) for linux.
 If the directory is inputted incorrectly, YT Download will make a new directory in the program's root directory.

 ### Popup Settings
 `Popup Settings` handles which popups YT Download shows.